 2. DEFINITIONS

-The following definitions apply only to this Exhibit M.
+2.1 “Actual Slice Output Energy” or “ASOE” means the actual amount of «Customer Name»’s Slice Output Energy BPA makes available to «Customer Name» at the Scheduling Points of Receipt.

+2.2 “Multiyear Hydroregulation Study” means a hydroregulation study that simulates the prospective monthly operation of the Tier 1 System, typically for a 12-month period, given a range of stream flow sequences.

+2.3 “Slice Purchase Obligation End Date” or “SPOED” means the earlier of (1) 2400 hours Pacific Prevailing Time on September 30, 2044, or (2) the effective date of a conversion to another power product under section 11 of this Agreement, or (3) the date of termination of this Agreement.

-2.1 “Multiyear Hydroregulation Study” means a hydroregulation study that simulates the prospective monthly operation of the Tier 1 System, typically for a 12-month period, given a range of stream flow sequences.2.2 “Storage Offset Adjustment” or “SOA” means the hourly difference between forecasted and observed inflows for each Simulator Project that are to be applied 48 hours after its calculation, pursuant to section 4 of this exhibit.
+2.4 “Storage Offset Adjustment” or “SOA” means the hourly difference between forecasted and observed inflows for each Simulator Project that are to be applied 48 hours after its calculation, pursuant to section 4 of this exhibit.

 3. DATA PROVIDED BY POWER SERVICES